-Don’t ask contractors for bids yet, though.
-First, you need to determine exactly what you want, right down to the kitchen countertop material and the type of faucet.
-By specifying these details up front, you ensure that contractors are all pricing the same things, rather than the countertop and faucet they assume you want.
-If you’re using an architect or designer, bring them in now to help with these choices.
-If not, consult magazines, go to showrooms, and visit friends’ houses for ideas.
+3. Get quotes from contractors.
+Before seeking bids, determine exactly what you want, right down to the kitchen countertop material and the type of faucet.
+By specifying these details up front, you ensure that prospective contractors are all pricing the same items.

-Next, get recommendations for at least three contractors from friends, neighbors, and other tradesmen that you trust.
+Get recommendations for at least three contractors from friends, neighbors, and other tradesmen who you trust.
 Give each one your project description and specific product lists and request an itemized bid.
-To make a final decision, assess some of their previous work, their attitudes, and their references, and then choose the contractor who impresses you most.
+To find the right contractor:

 Take the winning contractor’s bid and add a 15% to 20% contingency for the unforeseen problems and changes that occur on every project.
 Is the total still within your ability to pay?
 If so, you’re ready to get started.
 If not, it’s time to scale back your plans.

 4. Set priorities and trim the project to fit your budget.
 Dreams and budget not in alignment?
 Carefully scale down your dream — chances are you’ll end up satisfied and solvent.
 Enlist your contractor for suggestions on cutting costs — that way, he’ll be an ally in helping you stick to your budget.

 - Low-cost alternatives.
 For example, specify laminate countertops instead of granite.

 - Keeping older items that are still in working condition.
 Appliances, furnaces, and lighting fixtures can be upgraded later.